 Are we free when we care more about convenience stores than the convenience of life?

 And so Douglass asked: “What to the slave is the Fourth of July?”
 Perhaps, we might ask—in the spirit of Douglass: What to the so-called free person is the Fourth of July when other persons—women, men, and children—are enslaved, broken between borders, and subsumed by the enmities of never-ending conquests?

 Paulo Freire wrote:

 While the problem of humanization has always, from an axiological point of view, been humankind’s central problem, it now takes on the character of an inescapable concern.
 Concern for humanization leads at once to the recognition of dehumanization, not only as an ontological possibility but as an historical reality.1

-In this light, we must know, and we must teach, that the Fourth of July cannot be a day of celebration as long as there is at least one left to lament the unscalable obstacles of oppression that distances so many from achieving a fuller, truer and more complete humanity.
+We must know, and we must teach, that the Fourth of July cannot be a day of celebration as long as there is at least one left to lament the unscalable obstacles of oppression that distances so many from achieving a fuller, truer and more complete humanity.

 1. Freire, P. 1970.
 Pedagogy of the Oppressed.
 New York: Penguin Books, p.
 25.